tHarvey303/synthesizer/docs/source/getting_started/installation.rst

 Installation
 ************

-This guide will walk you through creating an environment to isolate Synthesizer's dependencies and installing the package itself.
-Note that while a new environment is not required its highly recommended.
+This guide will walk you through creating an isolated environment and installing the package.

 If you instead want to set up a new installation for development see the installation instructions in the `contributing guidelines <../../CONTRIBUTING.md>'_.